Pangolins are the most trafficked mammals on earth. They are on the verge of extinction.

 - Principle photography completed in Cameroon, Nigeria and Zimbabwe.

 - Seeking funding to travel to Asia and the USA.

 “Pangolins are on the brink of extinction, and our generation bears the responsibility to change that.
 This film will shed light on the deeper causes of the pangolin tragedy and on the steps to avert it.
 It is a powerful call to action, against ignorance and procrastination.”

 “Scales is a film that is badly needed to help expose, and halt, this catastrophic trade.
-Pangolin are a vital part of the environment and Eye Of The Pangolin was a great start.
+Pangolin are a vital part of the environment and the EOTP film was a great start.
 Scales will properly lift the lid.”

 Peter Eastwood – Tanglewood Foundation

 “An innocent and beautiful creature illegally trafficked and slaughtered for no reason at all.
 Truly heart breaking.
-All efforts to save and protect the pangolin are a human responsibility.
-Each of us must do our share.”
+All the efforts to save and protect the pangolin is a human responsibility.
+We all need to do our share.”

 Stan Wertlieb – Principal, Grindstone Entertainment Group, A LIONSGATE COMPANY

 “We’ve had additional support from Fondation Marchig, The Marchig Animal Welfare Trust, Help Animals International, all based in Switzerland and SavePangolins from San Francisco.
 Wild Aid, also from SF continue to offer support as our financial partner in the US.
 We are most grateful to them all.”